flusio/Flus/README.md

 ---

-flusio brings together news feed aggregation and social bookmarking in a modern way.
+Flus brings together news feed aggregation and social bookmarking in a modern way.
 It is designed as a simple, yet complete tool for organising the links you gather around the Web.
 It comes with four main features: